ruskit/logging/README.md

 ## Ruskit Ecosystem

-This crate is part of the [Ruskit](https://github.com/ruskit) ecosystem, which provides a modular toolkit for building robust Rust applications with built-in support for configuration management, structured logging, secrets management, and more.
+This crate is part of the [Ruskit](https://github.com/ruskit) ecosystem, which provides a modular toolkit for building robust Rust applications with built-in support for configuration management, structured logging, observability, and more.